 Summary: Confessions (page 2)

-Book VII of the Confessions is the pivotal section of the work, as it presents Augustine's conversion and his encounter with God.
+Book VII of the Confessions is a pivotal section, marking Augustine's conversion and his first encounter with God.

-He revisits his conception of the world, shaped by Manichaean doctrine.
-In summary: God is a body, evil is a body.
-These two bodies are in conflict, for if they are not, then God is not good.
-The problem is that if this is the case, then evil can harm God, and God is therefore not perfect.
-Moreover, God is no longer infinite but is instead constrained by this opposing element.
+He revisits his conception of the world as shaped by Manichaean doctrine.
+In summary: God is a body; evil is a body.
+These two bodies are in conflict, for if they were not, God could not be good.
+The problem is that if this is so, then evil can harm God, and God is therefore not perfect.
+Moreover, God is no longer infinite, but is instead constrained by this opposing element.

-This Manichaean conception of evil necessarily entails the imperfection of God, and this is what fails to satisfy Augustine.
+This Manichaean conception of evil necessarily entails the imperfection of God, a conclusion Augustine cannot accept.

-Furthermore, the problem of the origin of evil torments Augustine: where does evil come from?
-From man?
+Beyond this, the problem of the origin of evil torments Augustine: where does evil come from?
+Does it come from man?
 From the devil?

-In truth, I was searching for the origin of evil, but I sought it in the wrong way, failing to perceive evil in my very search 1.
+In truth, I was searching for the origin of evil, but I sought it in the wrong way, failing to see that my very search was itself a form of evil

 He struggles to conceive of the relationship between God and the world.
-His vision remains obscure, steeped in the naïve pantheism of the Manichaeans:
+His understanding remains clouded, steeped in the naïve pantheism of Manichaeism:

 I imagined Your creation as one vast mass, in which the various kinds of bodies were distributed.
 I conceived of this mass as immense, yet finite in all directions.
-And You, Lord, surrounded it, permeated it on all sides, yet remained infinite in every sense.
-Such would be a boundless sea of immensity [...] enclosing a sponge, as large as one might imagine, yet of finite size, and entirely suffused with the immense sea 2.
+And You, Lord, surrounded it and permeated it on all sides, yet remained infinite in every sense.
+It would be like a boundless sea [...] enclosing a sponge, however large one might imagine it, yet still finite, and entirely permeated by the immense sea 2.

-Indeed, he reads the Platonists, and, forewarned by these readings to look back upon myself, I entered, under Your guidance, into my inner self 3.
+He reads the Platonists and, forewarned by these readings to look within myself, I entered, under Your guidance, into my inner self

-It is within himself, rather than in the world, that he encounters God.
+He encounters God within himself, not in the external world.
 He describes this enlightenment as follows:

-I entered into it and saw, with the eye of my soul, the unchanging light—not that vulgar light which all flesh beholds, nor any light of the same kind, but one seemingly more powerful, much brighter, and filling all space with its radiance.
-You dazzled the weakness of my eyes with the violence of Your brilliance, and I trembled with love and terror 4.
+I entered into it and saw, with the eye of my soul, an unchanging light—not that common light which all flesh beholds, nor any light of the same kind, but one far more powerful, far brighter, filling all space with its radiance.
+You dazzled my weak eyes with the intensity of Your brilliance, and I trembled with love and terror 4.

-This encounter with God grants him a deeper understanding of the world and its relationship with the divine.
-First, the ontological status of worldly things is put into perspective: Then I looked upon all things beneath You, and I saw that they neither absolutely are nor absolutely are not.
-They are, coming from you; they are not, not being what you are.
-For that is truly which abides immutably 5.
+This encounter with God gives him a deeper understanding of the world and its relationship with the divine.
+First, the ontological status of worldly things is called into question: Then I looked upon all things beneath You, and I saw that they neither absolutely are nor absolutely are not.
+They are, coming from You; they are not, in that they are not what You are.
+For that alone truly is which abides immutably

 What, then, is evil?
 Augustine provides two answers.

-First, evil does not exist but is merely a misapprehension of our intellect, which is too limited to grasp the perfection of the Whole and the necessity of the action deemed evil; the latter partakes in this perfection, from a perspective inaccessible to us due to our finite nature:
+First, evil does not truly exist — it is merely a misapprehension of our limited intellect, which cannot grasp the perfection of the Whole.
+Actions that appear evil in isolation in fact contribute to that perfection, seen from a vantage point our finite nature cannot reach:

-For You, evil does not exist at all—not only for You, but for the whole of Your creation—for there is nothing outside it that could disrupt or corrupt the order You have established within it.
-However, because, in detail, certain elements fail to harmonise with others, they are perceived as bad.
+For You — and indeed for the whole of Your creation — evil does not exist at all—for there is nothing outside it that could disrupt or corrupt the order You have established within it.
+However, because certain elements, taken individually, fail to harmonise with others, they are perceived as evil.
 Yet these same elements harmonise with others, and in that sense, they are good.
 They are also good in themselves.
 Far be it from me to say that these things ought not to exist.
-Viewed separately, no doubt, I would wish them better; yet even in seeing them thus, I should still praise You for them 7.
+Viewed separately, no doubt, I might wish them to be better; yet even then, I would still praise You for them 7.

 1 VII, 5